davidclough/node/_documents/javascript-guide/javascript-guide.md

 > Generally functions are named using camelCase.
 However, object constructor functions are conventionally named using Pascal case strictly as a visual instruction that calls to them should be preceded by `new`.
 More on those later.<br />
 > It is important that you stick to the above convention.
 It should override any notions of consistency.
 For example, later you will see patterns where a function is _effectively_ a constructor, in that its purpose is to create a particular object, but it is not in the form of object constructor above and a call to it should not be preceded by the `new` keyword.
 In this case it should have a camelCase name.

-TOMOVE?: The above should maybe be moved to section 2 (style requirements).
-First > maybe above and repeated, prob move second >.

-#### Via `call` or `apply` Keywords
+#### <a name="language-call-and-apply"></a>Via `call` or `apply` Keywords
 Both these **methods of the function prototype** allow you to call the function by specifying what `this` will be referring to within that function.
 For both of these, the object which represents `this` is supplied as the first parameter.
-The difference is that `apply` accepts an array containing all the arguments to be supplied to the function call as its only other parameter whereas `call` accepts each parameter individually...
+The difference is that `apply` accepts an array containing all the arguments to be supplied to the function call as its only other parameter whereas `call` accepts each parameter individually.

     myFunction.apply(thisArg, [argsArray])
     myFunction.call(thisArg[, arg1[, arg2[, ...]]])